theautumn/panel_gen/README.md

 * **state**: line state according to Python
 * **asterisk**: line state according to Asterisk

-While running, there are a few magic keys you can use to control program flow.
-This feature is currently in alpha phase, and may break everything:
+While running as a standalone application, there are a few magic keys you can use to control program flow.
+These have no effect when running as a system service, as all control should be done through the API.
 * **spacebar**: pause/resume
 * **u/d**: add/remove lines
-* **h**: show help screen
 * **ctrl + c**: hang up all lines and quit

-Be aware that when paused, the program's timers stop, but Asterisk's timers keep going.
-This means that existing calls will eventually time out, and hang up, but no new calls will be originated until the program is unpaused.
-When panel_gen is unpaused, its timers will resume right from where they left off.
-This means that there may be a sync issue between what panel_gen thinks is happening, and what Asterisk thinks.
-This eventually resolves itself, when panel_gen's timers run down and new calls are originated.

 HTTP Server
 -----------
 There is a simple, insecure HTTP server provided in http-server.py which serves up a basic web page so panel_gen can be executed via a volunteer's smartphone.
 This should not be available to everybody, as there are no security or sanity checks, and there's probably a thousand ways to break it.
 I keep it limited to a secure network so only those with the WPA key can access it.
 The actual server is [Flask](https://github.com/pallets/flask), and the CSS framework is [Skeleton](https://github.com/dhg/Skeleton).

-This app now provides an API via `http_server.py`!
-How cool is that?
+This app also provides an API via `http_server.py`!
 You can find basic documentation [here](https://github.com/theautumn/panel_gen/wiki/API), and at some point soon, I will write something more complete.
 Use at your own risk :)

 Examples
 -------